Getting Started with Marketplace vs Platform

 For merchants, an eCommerce platform is a lifesaver if they decide to launch an online store from scratch or as an addition to a physical store.

-Some of the most popular eCommerce platforms available in the market today are Shopify, BigCommerce, Magento, WooCommerce, Wix and so on.
-Shopify, Squarespace or WooCommerce are ideal for small businesses that need a platform quick to set up.
+Shopify, Squarespace, or WooCommerce are ideal for small businesses that need a platform quickly to set up.
 On the other hand, Magento and BigCommerce are better suited for larger firms with huge order volumes.
 Moreover, some website builders like Wix or Squarespace provide drag-and-drop functionality for store owners with little to no coding experience, while other platforms have more complex back ends.

 An online marketplace is an eCommerce site or app that facilitates shopping from many different sources.
 The marketplace’s operator does not own any inventory.
 Instead, their job is to show other people’s products to customers and enable transactions.